 Cold calling, while still practiced, faces a structural headwind: 87% of consumers will not answer calls from unknown numbers (Hiya 2025 State of the Call Report).
 Connection rates sit below 2%.
 Agents spending 2-3 hours daily on cold calls may generate appointments, but the ROI per hour is lower than referral cultivation and AI-powered follow-up systems that replace cold calling altogether.
 For a full comparison of outbound prospecting methods and their 2026 benchmarks, see the best prospecting methods for real estate agents.

-Facebook ads produce leads at $5 to $20 per lead -- significantly cheaper than portal leads.
+Facebook ads produce leads at $30 to $60 per lead in 2026 (NAR 2025), up substantially from $8 to $20 in 2020.
 The tradeoff is intent.
 According to industry benchmarks, social media leads are typically early-stage prospects who require 90 or more days of nurture before conversion.
-Without an automated follow-up sequence in place, Facebook ad lead conversion rates fall below 1%, meaning the apparent cost advantage disappears when measured against actual closings rather than raw lead volume.
-For a deeper look at whether this channel is still viable, see do Facebook ads still work for real estate agents.
+Without an automated follow-up sequence in place, Facebook ad lead conversion rates fall to approximately 1.5%, meaning the apparent cost advantage disappears when measured against actual closings rather than raw lead volume.
+For a deeper look at whether this channel is still viable, see do Facebook ads still work for real estate agents, and the agent-side breakdown of what still works on the platform in 2026 is in Facebook ads for real estate: what still works in 2026.

 Organic social media (Instagram, TikTok, YouTube) builds brand awareness and generates inbound inquiries over time.
 It is not a direct lead generation channel but a trust-building layer that improves conversion rates across all other channels.
 Agents who post consistently report that referral contacts cite their social content as a reason for reaching out.
+The same contacts who engage with social posts are also the ones most likely to open email, which is why agents who combine social presence with structured email marketing for real estate agents see stronger cross-channel conversion than those relying on either channel alone.
 Meanwhile, AI-powered search is becoming a new discovery channel -- agents who optimize for it can generate inbound leads without ad spend.
 The full playbook on how to get found by ChatGPT as a real estate agent explains exactly how this AI search channel works and how to position for it.
 The mechanics behind AI search visibility are also explained in how agents get found by AI search engines.
 For a strategic overview of why this shift is happening now and what it means for every lead generation channel on this page, read GEO for Real Estate: Why AI Search Changes Everything.

 Open houses remain an effective in-person lead generation channel, particularly when paired with digital follow-up.
 For a complete framework on maximizing this channel, see how agents generate leads from open houses.
+Listing-driven channels (just-listed campaigns, MLS syndication, listing-page traffic) also depend on copy quality, which the reference on whether AI listing descriptions actually work for real estate documents in detail.
 The key variable is what happens after the open house ends.
 As documented in the follow-up conversion research, speed of response and number of contacts determine whether an open house visitor becomes a client or a lost lead.

 Most lead generation advice focuses on finding new lead sources.
 Buy Zillow leads.
 Run Facebook ads.
 Call expireds.
 The assumption is that more leads solve the problem.
 They do not.
 According to NSEA research, 80% of sales require 5 or more follow-up contacts, yet 44% of agents give up after just one attempt.
 This means the majority of leads that agents pay for are never worked past the first touch, which makes the lead source itself almost irrelevant compared to the follow-up infrastructure behind it.
 The data shows that conversion rates vary 2 to 3 times based on the system behind the leads, not the source itself.
 This pattern is also the root cause of agent attrition: according to Chris Heller and Ojo Labs data, 80% of agents burn out within 2 years not from lack of effort but from a broken unit economics model.